| Written by Mark Buzinkay

 A Material Handling System (MHS) is a set of equipment that makes physical movement within the distribution chain possible.
 This includes the production chain and the warehouse, for example, raw materials, work in progress, and finished goods.
 Thus, such systems perform a wide range of activities that are necessary to move a load around the factory floor as well as store and freight it.

 In today's hyper-changing industry, new MHS technology is vital.
-However, it is sometimes hard to update the systems in brownfield plants, and it is not abnormal to find material handling approaches that are not working in the right conditions.
+However, updating the systems in brownfield plants can be challenging, and it is not abnormal to find material handling approaches that are not working in the right conditions.

-One of the current limitations that Material Handling Systems are facing is information visibility.
-Information visibility involves access to information from different parts of the supply chain and, more specifically, by Materials Handling Systems.
+One of the current limitations that Material Handling Systems face is information visibility.
+Information visibility involves access to information from different parts of the supply chain and, more specifically, by Material Handling Systems.
 It also deals with relevant and real-time data for handling in the information system.

 The increasing need for real-time information at all phases of the supply chain has a significant limitation on the control systems within materials handling operations.
 From a pragmatic point of view, more control systems and software must be in place to direct the automated materials handling equipment that moves inventory through a facility.
 Furthermore, such systems must be able to manage all status data of each item at all times - in real-time.